How To Make Cells Turn Colors In Google Sheets

 Using Google Sheets Functions

 Another way to make cells turn colors in Google Sheets is by using built-in functions.
 You can use functions such as IF, AND, OR to create custom rules for cell formatting.
-(See Also: How To Connect Columns In Google Sheets)
+(See Also: How To Lock Cells In Google Sheets With Password)

 Setting up Google Sheets Functions